Quitting Smoking, the Fun Way: Why Vaping is a Godsend for Smokers

 The importance of flavor is easily overlooked by those who don’t really understand vaping.
 As a smoker, you get accustomed to the taste of your brand of cigarettes.
 It isn’t usually a case of liking the taste of smoke; it’s more that you gradually learn to tolerate it.
 Pipe and cigar smokers are often an exception to this, but overall it’s fair to say that most smokers do not smoke for the flavor.
 Vaping, however, is totally different.

 Because the various unpleasant tastes that come with combustion are entirely removed, the flavor of what you’re vaping – from fruity blends and desserts right through to well-captured tobaccos – is something you can actually start to enjoy.
 But it’s more than that.
 Flavors play a key role in differentiating vaping from smoking when you’re quitting, too.
-As everyone agreed, enjoying the taste of vaping is central to the quitting process, and finding the juices you enjoy vaping makes switching all the more enjoyable.
+As everyone agreed, enjoying the taste of vaping is central to the quitting process, and finding the best tobacco e-juice you enjoy vaping makes switching all the more enjoyable.

 This isn’t just something based on the few vapers we spoke to for this post, either, it’s been confirmed in research on much larger numbers of vapers: flavors are “very important” for quitting smoking by vaping.